veevo/dev/content/en/movies/astral-city.md

 ---
 title: "Astral City: A Spiritual Journey"
-description: Thou shalt love thy neighbour as thyself On these two commandments hang all the Law the prophets In vestibulum massa quis arcu lobortis tempus.
-Nam pretium arcu in odio vulputate luctus.
+description: Nam pretium arcu in odio vulputate luctus.
 date: 2019-01-01
-tags:
+image: "images/contact.jpg"
+topics:
+- reincarnation
+- death
+- "life after death"
+- "hell"
+categories:
-- movies
+- "movies"
 ---

 Based on the best selling book [Nosso Lar](/books/andre-luis/nosso-lar) by the medium [Chico Xavier](/profiles/chico-xavier), the film tells the story of Andre Luiz, a successful doctor who experiences an enlightening spiritual awakening after his death.
 When he wakes up in the spiritual world, he embarks on a new journey of self-discovery and transformation, from his first days in a dimension of pain and suffering, until when he is rescued and taken to the spiritual Astral City.